 - Become the subject matter expert on subreddits, Facebook Groups, and Quora

-This method takes more time, if you’re just starting out, you need to do everything you can to grow and nurture your business.
-Once you start seeing consistent traffic to your primary platform, then you can ease off the secondary platforms.
+This method takes more time.
+If you’re starting, you need to do everything you can to grow and nurture your business.
+Once you start seeing consistent traffic to your primary platform, you can ease off the secondary platforms.

-If my target audience was older, I would consider Facebook or Twitter.
-If my audience was younger, I would consider Tik Tok or Instagram.
+If my target audience were older, I would consider Facebook or Twitter.
+If my audience were younger, I would consider Tik Tok or Instagram.

 Step 3: Keyword Research